-VTEC 2561 Laboratory Techniques II Lab 1 credit

-This laboratory will build on the knowledge gained from VTEC 2560.
+VTEC 2561 Laboratory Techniques II Lab 1 credit This laboratory will build on the knowledge gained from VTEC 2560.
 Diagnostic tests covered in this lab include fecals, eggs count, parasite identification, identification of bacteria, ELISA tests, and blood chemistries.
 The student should gain an appreciation for the limits of each test, safety and quality control and interpretation of the tests results.
 (0/45/0/0)

-VTEC 2562 Laboratory Techniques II 3 credits

-A continuation of VTEC 1212.
+VTEC 2562 Laboratory Techniques II 3 credits A continuation of VTEC 1212.
 Students will be exposed to the areas of parasitology, microbiology, and clinical chemistries.
 The students will learn common diagnostic tests that are used in veterinary clinics.
+Common disease processes will

+The students will learn common diagnostic tests that are used in veterinary clinics.
 Common disease processes will be discussed.
 Laboratory safety and quality control will be emphasized.
-(45/0/0/0)
+(45/0/00)

-VTEC 2570 Laboratory Techniques III 2 credits

-In VTEC 2570 the student will cover the subject areas of microbiology as it pertains to veterinary medicine.
+VTEC 2570 Laboratory Techniques III 2 credits In VTEC 2570 the student will cover the subject areas of microbiology as it pertains to veterinary medicine.
 The student will learn the common laboratory practices used to identify bacterial agents.
 The student will also learn about the common bacteria groups found in veterinary medicine and their impact on the animals they infect.
-(30/0/0/0)
+(30/0/00)

-VTEC 2571 Laboratory Techniques III Lab 1 credit

-In VTEC 2571 the student will learn proper laboratory techniques to prevent contamination and zoonosis.
+VTEC 2571 Laboratory Techniques III Lab 1 credit In VTEC 2571 the student will learn proper laboratory techniques to prevent contamination and zoonosis.
 The student will learn how to identify different bacteria through the use of agars, staining techniques, metabolic tests, and other methods.
 The student will also learn about the common bacteria groups found in veterinary medicine and their impact on the animals they infect.
 (0/45/0/0)